audines/audines/README.md

 ## Skills 🛠️
  - **Mathematics and Statistics**: I have a Strong foundation in probability, statistics, linear algebra, and calculus which is crucial for modeling and analyzing data.

  - **Programming Skills**: I am Proficient in Python, R.

  - **Data Analysis**: I have an ability to manipulate and analyze large datasets using tools like SQL, Excel.
- -

  - **Financial Knowledge**: I have an understanding of financial markets, instruments, and concepts such as derivatives, risk management, and valuation models.

- - **Machine Learning**:
-I am familiar with machine learning techniques and algorithms.
+ - **Machine Learning**:I am familiar with machine learning techniques and algorithms.

  -**Problem-Solving Skills**: Ability to approach complex problems systematically and to develop innovative solutions.

  -**Communication Skills**: Strong written and verbal communication skills to effectively convey complex ideas and findings to stakeholders.